cynthia-coronado/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+The Document Object Model is how HTML is processed throught JavaScript to create a website interface.
 2. What is an event?
+An event is an action that takes place in a program.
+When this actions happens we can decide what to do after.
+Example: If I click on a button and an alert comes up at the top of the page.
 3. What is an event listener?
+Event listener sets up a function to be called after a certain event is used.
 4. Why would we convert a NodeList into an Array?
+NodeLists do not take array methods.
+We would convert then to an array to use those array methods.
 5. What is a component?
+Class components and Function components are stand alone reuseable code.